 2.2 - Client goals and motivation

 You should not think of your client as someone who just hands you a task.
 In order to understand the job you are about to do, you need to understand your client.
 You should focus on your main contact within the company.
-What is his/her position in their company? and what are the contact's motivation for the project?
-A contact's motivation can be Everything from "just overseeing" the project, to have a bonus depend on it's success.
+What is his/her position in their company? and what is the contact's motivation?
+A contact's motivation can be anything from "just overseeing" the project, to have a bonus depend on its success.
+This also ties into knowing what the clients business and domain is all about, without this knowledge it can be hard to create the right software.

 When you understand what motivates your client you will also know their goals.
 Your job is not just to do a job for your client, but help them achieve their goals.
 One of the most important things is to ask yourself: why are you doing this?
-If you do not feel that you are doing something useful, you will have a hard time being innovative.
+If you do not feel that you are doing something useful, you will have a hard time being innovative and productive in the long run.
 If you do not know what the goal is, then you will not know if you have missed it.

 Sometimes poor communication does not lie within the task at hand.
 But in the fact that the long-term goal is not known.